 GET request to a specified URL.
 A new instance of the app needs to be run for each URL that will be checked.

-Still in the apps screen, select Add Instance next to the input app's name.
 This will request a number of details including the URL and checking interval.

 Note that health check events take up space on the Seq server.
 The default checking interval of 60 seconds is recommended for most health checks.